What is the Patent cost framework?

 The first major cost center is related to the cost to prepare and file the patent application which will range between $5,000 and $17,400 depending on a number of factors.
 In the diagram below, this cost represents the activity to the left of the vertical green line.

-When you see the upper range of the patent cost, I know that you’ve seen cheap or inexpensive provisional patent applications advertised online.
+The upper range of the estimated patent cost is different from the cheap or inexpensive provisional patent applications advertised online.
 An explanation of the cost differences is beyond the scope of this article at this time.
 However, you can read my opinion about cheap provisionals in my article: Provisional Patent Application: Not a cheap alternative to a nonprovisional patent application.

 The second major cost center is related to the examination costs.
 In the diagram below, this cost represents the activity to the right of the vertical green line.
 This is the cost associated with responding to an Office Action and other activities associated with getting your patent application through the USPTO.
 For example, if the examiner rejects your patent application, we need to prepare and file a response laying out the reasons that your invention deserves a patent.
 This is all part of the examination costs which usually range between $5,000 to $10,000.